 This patient wanted a single crown replaced and was happy with the appearance and colour of the others.
 We replaced the crown and worked with his laboratory to achieve an exact match to the adjacent tooth.

 This patient had an accident when very young and her teeth were crowned leaving a space.
 We bleached her teeth and replaced the two crowns.
 He was able to close the gap by placing non preparation veneers (no tooth reduction) on the teeth either side.
 The look is seamless and non invasive.

 The patient presented with very little tooth structure as the tooth had been root treated.
-With very little preparation, an amazing result was achieves with a ceramic onlay.
+With very little preparation, an amazing result was achieved with a ceramic onlay.